Consumer IoT Market

 Asia Pacific

-Asia Pacific is the fastest-growing region, contributing nearly 28% of the global consumer IoT market.
+Asia Pacific is the fastest-growing region, contributing nearly 28% of the consumer IoT market.
 Rapid urbanization, increasing smartphone penetration, and a booming electronics manufacturing sector are fueling growth.
 Countries like China, India, and Japan are key contributors to regional expansion.

 Middle East and Africa